How to Make the Most of the Preconstruction Phase

 • Are you looking for trends in your labor costs to find and eliminate waste?

-• Are you cultivating healthy business relationships with vendors and subcontractors that encourage them to give you the best price?
+• Are you cultivating healthy business relationships with qualified subcontractors and other vendors in the supply chain that are collaborative?

 • Are you tracking changes in the work with change orders so you don’t lose money to items outside the scope of the project?
 Can you streamline the change order process to create more consistency?